anish8129/anish8129/README.md

 - 👋 Hi, I’m @anish8129
+- :man_technologist: I work as an SDE at [Xperi](https://www.xperi.com/)
-- 👀 I’m interested in Software Development.
+- 👀 I’m interested in building softwares using microservices.
 - 🌱 I’m currently learning Multi Threading and LLD(Low Level Design).

-- 📫 You can reach me on anish8129@gmail.com
+- 📫 You can reach me on [LinkedIn](www.linkedin.com/in/anish-prasad)

 <!---
 anish8129/anish8129 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.